Hyftar/IMDb-Info-on-Netflix/README.md

 # IMDb-Info-on-Netflix
 A Tampermonkey script to display the IMDb info of Netflix movies and series

-To see the the rating for a movie or series, simply over the series and open the preview, the script will automatically find the title and the rating on IMDb.
+To see the the rating for a movie or series, simply hover over the title to open the preview, the script will automatically find the title and the rating on IMDb.
 Once a rating has been obtained, it is stored in the local storage to avoid making that request again and thus making it faster to see the rating later on.